-There were also some observations in Lembeh strait through free dive adventures in order to gain similar information as comparison.
+There were also some observations in Lembeh Strait through free dive adventures in order to gain similar information as comparison.
 Some pieces of corals were also collected for species identification following Veron (1993).
-The physical structures of the corals selected as egg placement media were also described.
+The physical structures of the selected corals selected as egg placement media were also described.
 Number of egg clumbs and number of eggs in the clumb were recorded as well.
+Water quality parameters, such as temperature, salinity, depth, and tide, were measured in situl.
 These observations were conducted twice a week for about a year.
 It enabled to gain information on egg placement activities and spawning season.